-Tremendous extends of land assets are undermined with debasement at a quick pace.
-The debasement procedure of soils is representing an extraordinary risk imperiling nourishment security for the present age as well as for the future ages moreover.
-Corruption of the environment, especially the land part and the noteworthy loss of efficiency of this valuable asset would extremely influence the survival of a larger part of human and domesticated animal’s populaces.
+Tremendous extents of land assets are undermined with debasement at a quick pace.
+The debasement procedure of soils is representing an extraordinary risk imperiling nourishment security for the present as well as for future ages.
+Corruption of the environment, especially the land, and the noteworthy loss of efficiency of this valuable asset would adversely affect the survival of a larger part of human and domesticated animal populaces.

-These technologies are not spread effectively among the affected farm households, and there is a big gap.
-It has to be bridged by the effective dissemination of technologies through demonstrations at the farm level.
+These technologies are not spread effectively among the affected farm households, and there is a big gap that has to be bridged by the effective dissemination of technologies through demonstrations at the farm level.

-Selection of filtering could bring about an incremental yield of 14 quintals for every hectare on saline soils of the head and mid areas.
-Developing of tolerant paddy assortments could yield extra yield of 9 quintals and 11 quintals for each hectare on saline soils of the head and mid areas, separately.
-Reception of green manuring could upgrade the product yields by 13 quintals and 12 quintals on saline and waterlogged soils of the mid area, separately.
+The selection of filtering could bring about an incremental yield of 14 quintals for every hectare on saline soils of the head and mid areas.
+The developing of tolerant paddy assortments could produce an extra yield of 9 quintals and 11 quintals for each hectare on saline soils of the head and mid areas, separately.
+And finally, the reception of green manuring could upgrade the product yields by 13 quintals and 12 quintals on saline and waterlogged soils of the mid area, separately.